 The Isles of Scilly: Our three days and two nights on the Isles of Scilly make The Cornwall Experience a “best of two worlds” vacation.
 We’ll stay at a beachfront resort hotel on the island of St. Martin’s (population 140), just two miles long with three small hamlets.
 In addition to our hotel, there are a few galleries, shops and eating places.
 Our main focus on St. Martin’s will be the beaches, bays, rock inlets, incredible views, and easy walks.
-From our base on St. Martin’s we’ll visit the busier islands of St. Mary’s and Tresco, including the world-famous Tresco Abbey garden with 20,000 different plants from 80 countries.
+From our base on St. Martin’s we’ll visit the nearby island of Tresco, including the world-famous Tresco Abbey garden with 20,000 different plants from 80 countries.

 The Cornwall Experience will include these activities and much more:

-- Guided walking tours of Mousehole, St. Ives, and the island of St. Martin’s.
-After our tour, you’ll have free time to explore on your own.
-We’ll also visit other seaside and riverfront villages including Penzance and Falmouth.
+- Guided walking tours of Penzance, Mousehole and St. Ives, with free time to explore on your own.
+We’ll also visit other seaside and riverfront villages.

-- Visits to historic and natural sites on the western Penwith Peninsula, including the Geevor Tin Mine, the Minack Theatre, and prehistoric sites like the Merry Maidens stone circle.
-The Minack Theatre is a 700-seat outdoor theatre, carved into the cliffside back in the 1930’s, and now surrounded by tropical rock gardens.
+- Visits to historic and natural sites on the western Penwith Peninsula, including the Geevor Tin Mine and prehistoric sites like the Merry Maidens stone circle and Carn Euny.